 As well as the main arena there is a smaller venue for more intimate concerts.
 In 2008 the O2 Arena was the world’s busiest music venue, beating even Madison Square Gardens in New York.
 This year alone sees Lady Gaga, Iron Maiden, Ariana Grande, Kiss, Ed Sheeran and Take That perform at the arena.
 Certainly an eclectic mix!

 Yes you can walk on top of the O2 – with the appropriate safety gear and a climb guide of course!
 It takes 90 minutes to cross over the O2, stopping at the observation platform for stunning views of London on the way.
 If you love views and don’t mind heights, this is a unique way to visit the O2 and see London from above.
 There are age restrictions (no under 10s) as well as height and weight restrictions, so check out the details on the website to book.
+You can also now do a Climb and Dine restaurant and climbing combination.

 There’s a multiplex inside the O2.
 Normally multiplexes are huge venues on their own, but this massive 11 screen cinema just slots into a small part of the dome.